luvnft/podsearch/README.md

 - ~~[ ] Move navbar to bottom~~ (bad idea, so no)
 - ~~[ ] Brul en annen audio player kanskje som er bedre til å ferche metadata???~~
 - [ ] Skal kun blinke hvis man starter play
-- [ ] Dark mode
-- [ ] Account-stuff:
 - [ ] Slett konto
     - [ ] Se lagrede podcasts/episodes/quotes
     - [ ] Subscribe to podcasts to be notified on email when a new episode is out
     - [ ] Upload picture/profile pic using r3
     - [ ] Downvote/Upvote segments/podcasts/episodes
-    - [ ] Settings as in darkmode/light mode preference
     - [ ] Audio to text transformation search
-- [ ] Weird initial search doesnt use correct shit
-- [ ] Search filter
-    - [ ] Søk podcast gir dropdown som man trykker på og som så viser alle episoder for den podcasten der episodene er sortert etter publicationDate og kun segments start:asc[0] vises
-    - [ ] Søk episoder viser dropdown som man trykker på og som så viser den gitte episoden man har trykket på
-    - [ ] Sorterings funksjonalitet der man kan sortere episodene i podcast dropdownen i ascending/descending publicationDate
 - [ ] External API to sell.
+- [ ] Start opp transcriberen igjen
+- [ ] Create a blog post explaining the project?
+- [ ] Add dark mode... toggle button + functionality.
+- [ ] Finish the rest of the desktop design and shit
+- [ ] Make MeiliSearch production probably.
+- [ ] Add word, by, word, highlighting during playback
+- [ ] Download all podcats (should be)...